The polar regions are the control centre for our climate system, and they are undergoing rapid change that drives global risk for all of us.

 Widespread wildfires in Canada (2023), along with floods in Germany (2021) and hurricanes in the US (2022), have each caused billions of USD worth of economic damage.

 As cities expand and climate risks rise, the economic costs of extreme weather grow rapidly.
 Estimates suggest that Ho Chi Minh City could experience 5 – 10 times the economic impact from an extreme flood in 2050 versus today.

 New government-backed reinsurance schemes point to increasing uninsurable risks due to more extreme weather.

 McKinsey research found that in Florida, flood losses could devalue vulnerable homes by $30 – 80 billion by 2050, affecting property tax revenue in some counties by 15 – 30%.

 Some Arctic communities experience difficulty accessing clean drinking water and sufficient, safe and nutritious food because of permafrost thaw, sea ice loss, changes in seasonality in surface water availability, and resource development and extraction.
-Recently, residents in Iqaluit, Nunavut experienced a water crisis where 8000 residents were denied access to clean drinking water for two months.
+In 2021, Iqaluit, Nunavut, experienced a water crisis where 8000 residents were without access to clean tap water for two months due to fuel contamination.

 The following gauges show up-to-date data regarding key indicators in the Arctic.
 These indicators clearly point to the crisis at hand.